masesgroup/KNet/src/documentation/articles/streamsSDK.md

----
-title: Streams SDK of .NET suite for Apache Kafka™
-_description: Describes how to use Streams SDK of .NET suite for Apache Kafka™
----

 # KNet: Streams SDK

 This is only a quick introduction to KNet Streams SDK, many other information related to Apache Kafka™ Streams can be found at the following links: <https://kafka.apache.org/documentation/#streams> and <https://kafka.apache.org/documentation/streams/>